Azure/azureml-assets/assets/models/system/runwayml-stable-diffusion-v1-5/description.md

 The CreativeML OpenRAIL M license is an [Open RAIL M license](https://www.licenses.ai/blog/2022/8/18/naming-convention-of-responsible-ai-licenses), adapted from the work that [BigScience](https://bigscience.huggingface.co/) and [the RAIL Initiative](https://www.licenses.ai/) are jointly carrying in the area of responsible AI licensing.
 See also [the article about the BLOOM Open RAIL license](https://bigscience.huggingface.co/blog/the-bigscience-rail-license) on which our license is based.

-> Note: The inferencing script of this model is optimized for high-throughput, low latency using <a href="https://github.com/microsoft/DeepSpeed-MII" target="_blank">Deepspedd-mii</a> library.
-Please use `version 4` of this model for inferencing using default (FP32) diffusion pipeline implementation.

 # Inference samples

 Inference type|Python sample (Notebook)|CLI with YAML